 If you, or someone you care about, need urgent advice or support for your mental health, help is available over the phone.
-Call NHS 111, selecting option 2 for mental health.
+Call NHS 111, mental health option.
 This number is open 24 hours a day, seven days a week free of charge and in confidence.